 The supported patterns include (but are not limited to):

 The flexibility inherent in the eiConsole allows for different levels of modularity within an eiConsole interface.
 The most granular workflow node is a stage.

 Stages are relatively atomic processes such as Listeners, Processors, Transformations, Routing or Transport.
 Each stage represents a single atomic action on data.

 A Route, as shown below, represents a collection of these stages.
-These make up an XML pipeline.
+These make up an XML Pipeline.
 In the eiConsole within a given Route, data travels in one direction between a set of Source Systems and one or more Target Systems.

-A single Route (shown below) with one Source (far left) and one Target (far right) is the simplest possible example of an XML workflow in the eiConsole.
+A single Route (shown below) with one Source (far left) and one Target (far right) is the most straightforward possible example of an XML workflow in the eiConsole.
 However, in the second example below – we have two defined Target Systems, one named PilotFish and one named Sharks (blue highlighted box, right).

 When a Route has more than one Target, the Routing Module is used to select the appropriate execution path or paths.
 The eiConsole puts a number of different Routing Modules at your disposal.
-By far, the most common is the XPath and Attribute based model.
+By far, the most common is the XPath and Attribute-based model.
 Click here to proceed to the XPath Routing Module.